Hexadecimal to Decimal Converter

 Example Conversion: Hexadecimal to Decimal

-Let’s convert the hexadecimal number 2F3
+Let’s convert the hexadecimal number 2F3 to decimal:

 Now, multiply each digit by its corresponding power of 16: